 - 5Without Conscious by Robert D. Hare (Antisocial Personality Disorder)

 As an undergraduate at the University of Washington in Seattle, it was the 90’s; the grunge scene was in full swing, and, it was a time of “enlightenment”.
 We had one of the first step groups formed by an African American fraternity and sorority in that area (yes, one of each for the campus).
-Ellen DeGeneres came out on her on her television show, which we all sat around in the dorm and watched in celebration.
+Ellen DeGeneres came out on her television show, which we all sat around in the dorm and watched in celebration.
 And, I became a Women’s Studies minor.
 Here are a number of books that influenced me then and over time.

 - 1The Yellow Wallpaper by Charlotte Perkins Gillman (mental illness and women’s issues